jakofys/slacker/README.md

 This command will import all dependancies in a **vendor** folder on root project, build this application (CLI), and finally add an environment variable to use this CLI through any terminal just make `slacker`.

-> ⓘ Calm down, this command don't write in any files, just add env using `export` command.
-So if you restart your PC/Mac (for purist), enrivonment variable will be remove.

 ---

 ## Use